-The brickworks' waterstruck bricks are made on machines that emulate the way in which bricks are made by hand.
-This engenders the uniformly non-uniform look of the brick with four equal fronts.
-The coal-firing gives the bricks a uniquely vibrant colour play.
+Petersen Tegl's waterstruck bricks are made on machines that reproduce the way in which bricks are made by hand.
+This engenders the uniformly, non-uniform look of the brick with four equal fronts and a uniquely vibrant colour play.

-The range of coal-fired brick includes 39 bricks in a wealth of colours.
+Our range of classic bricks include 39 bricks in a wealth of colours and three formats.
 The brickworks also manufactures bricks in customised colours according to the customer’s specific requests.

 BRICKS AND FROST

 Petersen Tegl's bricks are frost resistant.
 We primarily use clay from the brickworks' local surroundings where clay has been dug for brick production for several hundred years.

 At the brickworks, the clay is pugged, moulded and pressed using techniques similar to the processing method used when all work was done by hand.
 The method gives the best possible texture with capillaries and air voids that allow the water to expand when it freezes without damaging the brick.
 The fact that bricks can absorb water does therefore not involve a risk of frost damage.